American Express Preferred Rewards Gold credit card review

 Welcome bonuses

-But, as mentioned, having this card rules you out of later applying for a welcome bonus with the Amex Platinum card, which is often at 60,000 points.
+But, as mentioned, having this card rules you out of later applying for a welcome bonus with the Amex Platinum card, which is often boosted to 80,000 points.
 This won’t be for everyone, but if you think you might do this, then perhaps you’d be better off going for a different Amex first.

-Compared to the other cards, the Nectar will earn you the equivalent of £100 in Nectar points, while the Amex Platinum Cashback offers up to £125 (5% on the first £2,500).
-These however are better options if you can’t make the minimum £3,000 required for the Gold.
+Compared to the other cards, the Nectar will earn you the equivalent of £100 in Nectar points, while the Amex Cashback offers up to £125 (5% on the first £2,500).
+Get either of these and you can still go for the Platinum at a later date.

 Everyday spending